Tuition Assistance and Savings

 OSRUI campers living in Illinois or Northwest Indiana who attend a Jewish overnight camp for the first time for 3 weeks (19 days) or more are eligible for a community grant from Campership of Chicago.
 This is not based on financial need.
 Campers who have attended OSRUI for two weeks or less in the past are still eligible for this incentive.
 Other communities (such as Milwaukee and Madison WI) may have similar grants.
-Visit www.onehappycamper.org for more information or to see if your community has a similar program.
+Visit www.onehappycamper.org for more information or to see if your community has a program.

 Union for Reform Judaism Incentive Grants

-OSRUI offers fee assistance to all campers in financial need who belong to a URJ congregation, regardless of how long the session is or how many summers the child has spent with us.
+OSRUI offers fee assistance to all campers in financial need, regardless of how long the session is or how many summers the child has spent with us.
 All applications are confidential.
-The 2015 Campership Packet will include instructions, application, and a Rabbi's Recommendation Form.
-The packet will be available around October 1st.
+The 2016 Campership Packet includes instructions, the application, and a Rabbi's Recommendation Form.

 .
 Campership forms will be due DECEMBER 1st for those campers registered in September, October or November.
 You may not apply for a scholarship for more than 4 weeks of camp (except for Chalutzim campers).

 .
-Families applying for an OSRUI Campership may submit the standard deposit ($400 per camper/per session) via check or credit card or, if necessary, they may submit a $200 deposit per camper (in place of the standard deposit) by check to the Deerfield office.
+Families applying for an OSRUI Campership may submit the standard deposit ($500 per camper/per session) via check or credit card or, if necessary, they may submit a $200 deposit per camper (in place of the standard deposit) by check to the Deerfield office.
 We cannot confirm your registration or hold your child's spot until we receive the deposit check.
 If you cancel your child's registration before April 1st, there will be a $50 cancellation fee and the balance of your deposit will be refunded.
 When you register, just indicate you are paying the deposit via check.

 .
-You must submit your 2013 W-2 tax form with your application.
+You must submit your 2014 U.S. Form 1040 with your application.
 After review of your application, your complete tax return may be requested.